tytydraco/yessleep/out/My_sons_in_prison_for_something_horrific_he_did_at_school_but_still_insists_he_did_the_right_thing.md

 She took a few steps toward me.

-“I don’t know what Adam told you or what he left behind,” she said, voice flat.
+“I don’t know what Adam told you or what he left behind as evidence,” she said, voice flat.
 “But I can’t let you keep it.”

 Then her eyes turned white, just like the three kids in the picture.